theobald-software/theobald-software.github.io/content/_en/xtract-is/table/where-clause.md

 The WHERE clause must comply with the SAP OpenSQL syntax.

+**Attention:** It is mandatory to refer to a table field using the following syntax: [table]\~[field]

-- Before and after the equal sign, you must enter a space, eg YEAR = '1999 '.
+- Before and after the equal sign, you must enter a space, e.g YEAR = '1999 '.
 For YEAR= '1999 ', YEAR ='1999' or YEAR='1999' you will get the error message *'A dynamically specified column name is unknown'*.
 - Floating point numbers must always be set in single quotation mark, e.g. KMENG > '10.3'.
 For KMENG > 10.3 you get the error message *'The WHERE clause has an unexpected format'*.
 - The Where clause must not contain any line break (return key).